 To discover the beauty in every movement no matter how uncomfortable we might feel within, to allow ourselves to be unconditionally unconditional with our artistry.

-Ruth Fentroy joined Boston Conservatory in 2021, and is an assistant professor in the musical theater program.
+Ruth Fentroy joined Boston Conservatory in 2021, and is an assistant professor of dance.

 Trained in Canada at the Goh Academy and the Royal Winnipeg Ballet, Fentroy’s teaching style is richly detailed with both technique and artistic quality, having a keen eye for detail and musicality.